Titleist CB vs. MB: Which Is Better?

 The loft, length, and lie are all the same, making it relatively easy to join a combo or mixed set of the two models.

-They feature a classic feel and shape with a matched profile.
+They feature a classic feel and shape with a matching profile.

 Sound and Feel